Check CDN operation

 Check balance

-2. Look at the account balance in the upper right corner and the status of the CDN resource.
-If the balance is negative and the CDN resource is in status DOWNthen the CDN resource was shut down for non-payment.
+- Look at the account balance in the upper right corner and the status of the CDN resource.
+If the balance is negative and the CDN resource is in

-3. To enable a CDN resource, top up with the amount owed, then share.
+status, the CDN resource has been disconnected for non-payment. - To enable the CDN resource, top up the balance with the amount owed, then enable the resource.

 Check CDN resource